blindaks/blindaks/README.md

 - 👋 Hi, I’m Akrati!
-I'm a CSE undergrad at KNIT, Sultanpur.
+I'm a Computer Science undergrad at KNIT, Sultanpur.
-- 👀 I’m interested in competitive programming and web development.
+- 👀 I’m interested in Competitive Programming, Web Development, and Artificial Intelligence.
-- 🌱 I’m currently learning full-stack web development using MERN stack.
 - 📫 How to reach me ...
 Linkedin: https://www.linkedin.com/in/akrati-verma-a8574a234/ | Email: akrativerma2002@gmail.com

 <!---